Evaluating probabilistic forecasts of extremes using continuous ranked probability score distributions: Proof of the convergences ( ) and ( )

+Lemma \ref{lemma:crps} allows to study the effect of changing the forecast's tail behavior captured by $\xi$ and the spread forecast encapsulated in $\beta$, when $F$ and $G$ have proportional parameters, i.e., $\beta =a \sigma$ and $\xi =a \gamma$ for some $a>0$.
+In this case, the CRPS simplifies to

+leading when $a>1$ to a forecaster with heavier-tail, overestimating the true upper tail behavior, and to the opposite when $a<1$.

+Counter examples as the previous one can thus be found, illustrating how weighted scoring rules fail to compare tail behaviors.
+They should therefore be handled with a particular care, especially for forecast makers, as already advocated by \citet{gille18,lerch2017forecaster}.

-\subsection{Proof of the convergences (\ref{eq: conv}) and (\ref{eq:unco})}
+\section{Proof of the convergences (\ref{eq: conv}) and (\ref{eq:unco})}

-The proof of (\ref{eq: conv}) and (\ref{eq:unco}) is similar, so that we will focus on proving (\ref{eq:unco}).
+The proof of (\ref{eq:unco}) can be seen as a particular case of (\ref{eq: conv}), so that we will focus on proving (\ref{eq: conv}).
 The following lemma will help to get the result, and is presented first with its proof.
-In what follows, the mean excess function of any random variable $X$ with finite mean and with cdf $F$ will be denoted by $M(F,u)$, so that $M(F,u)=\mathbb{E}_F(X-u|X>u).$ 2mm {\bf Lemma :} Consider a random variable $X$ with finite mean that belongs to domain of attraction $\mathcal{D}(H_\gamma)$ for $\gamma<1$.
-There exist real positive numbers $\alpha$ and $\beta$ such that for large $u$ tending to $ \rightarrow x_F$,
+In what follows, the mean excess function of any random variable $Z$ with finite mean and with cdf $F$ will be denoted by $M(F,z)$, so that $\overline{F}(z) M(F,z)=\mathbb{E}_F[(Z-z){ \rm{1}\!l}_{Z>z}].$ 2mm {\bf Lemma :} Consider a random variable $Z$ with finite mean that belongs to domain of attraction $\mathcal{D}(H_\gamma)$ with $\gamma<1$.
+There exist non negative real numbers $\alpha$ and $\beta$ such that for each $z \in {\mathbb R}$,